Selma Union Depot

-The station appears in Amtrak timetables as Selma-Smithfield.

 History

 The original station in the area was the Mitchner station, built in 1855 a few blocks from the current station.
 The building still exists and is believed to be the oldest surviving train station in North Carolina.

 A wood-frame structure at the current site was constructed in 1897.
 The current station was built as its replacement in 1924 by architect A.M.
 Griffin, for the Atlantic Coast Line and Southern Railroads.
-The ACL trains were north-south for the company's Everglades and Palmetto.
-The Southern Railway trains were east-west trains on the North Carolina section of the Carolina Special.
+The ACL trains were north–south for the company's Everglades and Palmetto.
+The Southern Railway trains were east–west trains on the North Carolina section of the Carolina Special.

 The station was closed in 1971, when Amtrak took over passenger service throughout much of the country.
 In 1975, the people of the city thwarted the station's demolition, and beginning the year after this reopened the station as a museum devoted to the city's railroad heritage.
 It was added to the National Register of Historic Places on June 24, 1982.
 Amtrak service to Selma began on October 31, 1982, when the Palmetto began stopping there.
+In February 2024, Amtrak completed the $2.5 million project, with upgrades that makes the station fully compliant to the Americans with Disabilities Act.